 WHERE IS THÓRSMÖRK?

-Thórsmörk is a remote region in the southern end of Iceland’s Highlands, about 150 kilometres from Reykjavik.
+Thórsmörk is a remote region at the southern end of Iceland’s Highlands, about 150 kilometres from Reykjavik.

-Wedged between 3 mighty glaciers, Mýrdalsjökull, Tindfjallajökull and Eyjafjallajökull, and shaped by the Krossá, Þröngá, and Markarfljót Rivers it’s a unique and beautiful destination in Iceland.
+It is wedged between 3 mighty glaciers, Mýrdalsjökull, Tindfjallajökull and Eyjafjallajökull, and surrounded by the Krossá, Þröngá, and Markarfljót Rivers.

 LAYOUT OF THÓRSMÖRK